-- DTA review author training: A rolling 4 module training programme covering title registration, protocol development, progressing your DTA reviews and meta-analysis is available for review authors registered with UK-based CRGs.
+- DTA review author training: A rolling 4 module training programme is held at Birmingham University and covers title registration, protocol development, progressing your DTA reviews and meta-analysis.
+Attendance is free for UK resident authors & authors registered with UK-based CRGs.

 - All Cochrane Systematic Reviews of Diagnostic Test Accuracy (DTA) are published in the Cochrane Database of Systematic Reviews and are labelled as reviews of Diagnostic Test Accuracy.
 A complete list of published DTA protocols & reviews is available.

 - Cochrane Handbook for Systematic Reviews of Diagnostic Test Accuracy: As each chapter of the handbook is completed it will be published on this website.